PavanRangani/docs/docs/prd/tax/tax.md

   - `Restore` action is applicable for archived tax return.

 - On clicks, opens view page of that tax return.
+- Shows one `EXPORT` button on the header.
+[See more details](./export-pdf-excel-all-or-open-component.md#system-rule)

 ## UI requirement